Catherine22/WebServices/README.md

 11. HTML5
 >Go to [http://html5test.com/][6] to see the browser compatibility.

-12. Enabled Dom storage
+12. Supporting Dom storage
-13. Web SQL database and IndexedDB
+13. Supporting Web SQL database and IndexedDB
 >Web SQL has been deprecated by W3C
 >IndexedDB is available on Android 4.4+

-14. Launch FileChooser
+14. Launching FileChooser
 You could also go to **[P17_WebView_Test_List]** to test all the websites I listed.

 **[P15_WebView_Settings]**
 Set attributes of WebView that includes WebViewClient and WebSettings (setAllowFileAccess(), setJavaScriptEnabled(), setSupportZoom() and so forth.)

+## Wi-Fi

 ## References